quantumbracket/OneHtmlFileMandelbrotSet/README.md

 # OneHtmlFileMandelbrotSet
-Plot the mandelbrot set with just one html file
+Plot the mandelbrot set with just one html file.